lauraenria/learning-notes/Javascript Testing/README.md

 ## [Correcting our Asynchronous Test](https://youtu.be/I51Ke4jbcT4)

 **[OPTIONAL]** If you are curious to see what happens in each combination of passing in vs. calling ```done```, one of our students tried all of them to see what would happen.
 The results in this [thread](https://discussions.udacity.com/t/async-tests-why-the-second-done-call/40751/6?u=durant) are illuminating and go beyond the [demos for Jasmine 2.1.2](http://jasmine.github.io/2.1/introduction.html).
 Take special note of the case where if you pass in the done function as an argument, you must also call it (otherwise things break!).
-And hopefully the Jasmine team will accept a pull request to update this information for all students (see [thread](https://discussions.udacity.com/t/async-tests-why-the-second-done-call/40751/4) if curious).
+And hopefully, the Jasmine team will accept a pull request to update this information for all students (see [thread](https://discussions.udacity.com/t/async-tests-why-the-second-done-call/40751/4) if curious).

 Also note, if you are testing async, you do not need to pass in and call ```done```.